 What are Work Injury Damages?

-I am on workers compensation benefits: can I claim for Work Injury Damages?
+I am on workers compensation benefits.
+Can I make a claim for Work Injury Damages?

 A Work Injury Damages claim can be made by an injured worker, in the following circumstances: